-Each Division to score best three placing in each age category to top 30.
+Each Division to score best three placing in each age category to top 30 of each individual race.

-Scoring will use the points system in 11.3.1 above.
+Scoring will use the points system in 12.1 above.

 The push down concept will be employed, i.e. if a fourth skier or more from the same division ranks in the top 30, those points will not be awarded to anyone.